lapalme/pyrealb/demos/weather/README.md

 ## UV index (`Realization.UV_index.py`)

-UV index information, a number which ranges from a low of zero to a high of 11+, is only given for bulletin during a day period in the following way:
+The UV index, which varies from zero to an elevated level, is provided in bulletins only during daylight hours in the following manner:

     UV index 8 or very high.
     Indice UV 8 ou très élevé.

-The language dependent information defined as attributes of the language classes.
+Information that is language-dependent is defined as attributes of language classes.

 ```python
         self.uv_index = Q("UV index")